ucan-wg/invocation/README.md

 ### 8.2.2 Output

-The `out` field MUST contain the output of the invocation in [Result] format.
+The `out` field MUST contain the value output of the invocation in [Result] format.

 ### 8.2.3 Effect